neil-ca-moore/neil-ca-moore.github.io/_posts/2017-07-05-Katie-words.markdown

 categories: personal
 ---

 Katie is almost 16 months old.
-Here is a list of all the words she knows to date.
+Here is a list of all the words she can say to date.
+There is a bigger list that she understands when listening, but I there are probably a lot I don't know because she picks them up at nursery.

 * Ok
 * Star